 - The number of opioid claims dropped from 5 to 4 per 100 total claims

 - The number of members receiving ≤7 days supply (adults >20 years) increased from 46% to 47%

-Another factor for opioid dependence is coordination of care to evaluate inappropriate dosing, which could be a driver for that population.
-Using a medication therapy management program (MTM) can increase medication appropriateness and adherence, while showing a savings for the health plan.
+Another factor for opioid dependence is the coordination of care to evaluate inappropriate dosing, which could be a driver for that population.
+Using a medication therapy management program (MTM) can increase medication appropriateness and adherence while showing savings for the health plan.
 An MTM program can address misuse of opioids and inappropriate use with benzodiazepines and other drugs.
 The clinician performing the medication therapy management can assess the patient for misuse and offer non-pharmaceutical alternatives for chronic pain management.
-Download our infographic to see potential savings

 While restrictions are fine to limit use, the health plan must also provide access to these opioid drugs when clinically appropriate.
 A prior authorization program and exceptions for specific populations (cancer, hospice) ensure members who would benefit from opioid use for chronic pain receive treatment.